-The fact that the Institute counts about 60 apostolates in eleven countries, 65 priests, and more than 80 seminarians in a little more than 20 years are perhaps sufficient proof that the Institute is on the right path within the Church.
+The fact that, after nearly twenty-five years of existence, the Institute counts 80 apostolates in twelve countries, 80 priests, and more than 90 seminarians is perhaps sufficient proof that the Institute is on the right path within the Church.

 However, it is not our intent to grow quickly and to become mushroom-like, that is to say, big and weak.
 Rather, we desire to consolidate our Institute by a careful selection of possible candidates and by an always-growing emphasis on a solid community life according to our own spirituality.
 We do not press our candidates into a mold or a certain typical uniformity of mind and expression, but, here again, we follow St. Francis de Sales.
 The holy Doctor entreats us "to be good at what we are," which means that through the collaboration with the grace of God, everyone must develop his own various talents and gifts according to the Will of the Lord and to eliminate from his character those traits which are opposed to the divine teachings.
 This is indeed the ongoing struggle of a lifetime.
 However, there are appropriate instruments which give us the strength never to give up this battle: a fraternal community, the participation in the mysteries of the liturgy, and the continuous study of the marvelous tradition of the Church as reflected by Scripture and the Magesterium.
 Thus we can advance every day with renewed joy and confidence.